careem/mockingbird/README.md

 These helpers enable you to map your mock invocations to MockingBird environment.

-Your mock class must implements `Mock` in addition to extending the real class or implementing an interface
+Your mock class must implement `Mock`, in addition to extending the actual class or implementing an interface

-You can find an example on how to create a mock on the code below
+See below for an example on how to create a mock :

 ```kotlin
 interface MyDependency {